 True, young aggressive startups with a T-shirt and hoodie-wearing employee base would be exceptions to this rule.
 This, likely, is why the fashion is turning more toward the acceptance of beards.
 The Millennials now entering the workforce as the Boomers retire have a more relaxed standard of corporate appearance.
 I think this is a continuation of the “business casual” dress phenomenon that started in the late ’80s.

-When I started working in the mid-'80s, it was ties and jackets.
+When I started working in the mid-’80s, it was ties and jackets.
 No exceptions.
 No Jeans Days.
-The radical guys wore fancy neckties and maybe – maybe – a moustache.
+The radical guys wore fancy neckties and maybe – maybe – a mustache.
 Nowadays, I wear a suit maybe three days a year.
 It goes to reason that this relaxation of standards, if you will, of personal appearance would also extend beyond clothing to beards and hairstyles.